Loading Image

 Question: What is the difference between the Assistant Economist Scheme and the Fast Stream?

-Answer: The GES Assistant Economist scheme is the recruitment pathway for economist careers within the Civil Service.
+Answer: The GES Assistant Economist Graduate Scheme is the recruitment pathway for economist careers within the Civil Service.
 It, therefore, focuses on developing the technical skills and experience needed to be a government economist and the wider behaviours that will support you to be an effective Civil Servant.
 By comparison, the GES Fast Stream scheme is an accelerated development programme that seeks to develop future leaders, both in the GES and the Civil Service more widely and therefore has a specific focus on developing leadership skills and experience.

 Both schemes test and will develop your economics knowledge, and your ability to apply and communicate that knowledge to both technical and non-technical audiences.
 Training to support the development of technical and leadership skills will be available in either case.